depaul-dice/Flinc/README.md

 6. Select the audit kernel from within the notebook and execute your notebook code.
-After execution completes, select 'No Kernel' from the list or shutdown the kernel and wait 30 seconds to 1 minute to complete.
+After execution completes, select 'No Kernel' from the list or shutdown the kernel and wait 30 seconds to 1 minute to complete the auditing.
 7. Repeat your notebook code on the same or different machine by selecting the repeat kernel.
 8. After using the repeat kernel, select No Kernel again to finish.